Note: Requires Visual Studio Code 1.78.0 or later, and Java 17 or later.

 ||Open the test report file, if it exists at the

 build/reports/tests/test/index.html default location.
 This action command is available only to Gradle projects.
 Gradle projects have only a single action command for test result reporting.

-These requirements are bundled with Liberty Tools for Visual Studio Code during installation and are provided here for additional information.
+The following extensions are bundled with Liberty Tools for Visual Studio Code during installation and are provided here for additional information.

 See the DEVELOPING and CONTRIBUTING documents for more details.

 Please report bugs, issues and feature requests by creating